OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-116.md

 ## Psalm 116:1

-> I hold affection for the Lord, for He listens
+> I love the Lord, for He listens
 > To my voice and my supplications.

 ## Psalm 116:2